June 12, 2017

 “The truth is we’ve had a binary view of the world that no longer exists.
 Black or white, good or bad the answer is we don’t really have certainty in either extreme.
 It could be either.
 It can be both,” says Neil MacDonald, vice president and distinguished analyst, during the opening keynote for the Gartner Security & Risk Management Summit 2017 in National Harbor, MD.
 “Ambiguity is the new reality.
 Embrace the grey.”

 “The reality is business leaders are moving full speed ahead, with or without you,” he said.

 In 2014, Gartner introduced Adaptive Security Architecture but organizations now need to evolve past that.

-“We need security that is adaptive everywhere — to embrace the opportunity — and manage the risks — that come with this new digital world, delivering security that moves at the speed of digital business,” said Mr. MacDonald.
+“We need security that is adaptive everywhere -- to embrace the opportunity --- and manage the risks --- that come with this new digital world, delivering security that moves at the speed of digital business,” says MacDonald.

 Run: Runtime threat protections and access protection

 Planning: Adaptive security governance and evaluating new vendors

 Ramon Krikken, research vice president, presents on the idea of CARTA at the Gartner Security & Risk Management Summit 2017.